Ceramic Dictionary

 GREEN, STRONG

-OIL BOTTLE AND PORRON – Leaving patches of white base, it is painted with watered-down strong green and shaded with it, but stronger.
+OIL BOTTLE AND PORRON – Leaving patches of white base, it is painted with watered-down strong green and shaded with the same color, but stronger.

-TREE TRUNKS, GRAPE CARRIER, HORSE’S LEAD, CANE, GROUND RIGHT HAND CORNER, BREAD CRUST, STOOLS, CORKSOchre strong to cover the whole part and shaded with brown-red.
+TREE TRUNKS, GRAPE CARRIER, HORSE’S BRIDLE, CANE, GROUND RIGHT HAND CORNER, BREAD CRUST, STOOLS, CORKSOchre strong to cover the whole part and shaded with brown-red.
 HOUSESOchre and dirty green watered down, to give shading and textures to the house walls.
+SKIN – Watered down ochre.

 PURPLE